“NOVICE” & “ADVANCED”:

 Participants in SSCC competitions enter at either the novice or advanced level.
 However, each of these level designations carries two unrelated meanings.

 “Novice” means a person who is relatively new to photography or who may be relatively inexperienced with certain kinds of photography equipment.
-But within SSCC, “novice” also means a member who has only earned up to 36 points cumulatively in the monthly members’ competitions.
+But within SSCC, “novice” also means a member who has only earned up to 36 points cumulatively in the monthly members’ competitions on a print or projected category basis*.
 Such a person may already have considerable experience in photography, but perhaps he or she doesn’t enter competitions often enough to earn points at a faster rate.

 New and even existing members whose experience and ability would make them feel comfortable competing at the advanced level are encouraged to do so.
 Just speak to the competition chairman to have your name placed on the advanced roster.
 Remember, though, once you move up and compete at the advanced level, you can’t go back to novice!